Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 Let's get started with our JS function to **drag elements** on the screen.

-All this function does is change the `left` and `top` position of our part.
-And Set the `z-index` higher so it's on top.
+All this function does is change the `left` and `top` positions of our part.
+And Set the `z-index` higher, so it's on top.

 ```js
 function draggable(e) {